EddyVerbruggen/nativescript-nfc/README.md

 ## iOS Setup
 iOS requires you to enable 'NFC Tag Reading' for your App ID [here](https://developer.apple.com/account/ios/identifier/bundle).

-Note that to be able to use NFC you'll need to have Xcode 9 installed, and (at least) NativeScript version 3.2.0 (so if `tns --version` is lower, do `npm i -g nativescript`).

 Also, add this to your `App_Resources/iOS/app.entitlements` (mind the name!) file:

 ```xml